Melissa Farley: Controversy

-On June 11, 2003, Labour MP for Wairarapa Georgina Beyer read portions of a letter from Farley research assistant Colleen Winn in New Zealand's House of Representatives.
+On June 11, 2003, Labour MP for Wairarapa Georgina Beyer read portions of a letter from Farley's research assistant Colleen Winn in New Zealand's House of Representatives.
 In the letter, Winn said that Farley had fabricated and misrepresented data in elements of reports which Farley had prepared on prostitution in New Zealand.
 Among Winn's accusations was that Farley's alleged statement that she had evidence that women were entering prostitution at age nine was untrue; the studies she performed did not collect any data indicating this.
 According to Winn, Farley was operating her research projects without oversight from an ethics committee in New Zealand: "I have read and am aware of the ethics of psychologists working in New Zealand.
 I know these were not adhered to".
 Winn told Beyer orally that Farley had paid some of the interview subjects, saying that Farley had made false claims on New Zealand television about her findings.
 She wrote that Farley's study " ... was not ethical, and the impact has done harm to those women and men who took part in it.
 It is for that reason that I am writing to the psychologists [sic] board of registration in California to lay a formal complaint regarding Melissa.
 I also believe that Melissa has committed an act of intentional misrepresentation of fact".
 The California board did not respond to Winn's complaint.

 In 2008, Farley published a critique of the Report of New Zealand Prostitution Law Review Committee on her website, leading to Dr. Calum Bennachie, PhD, also filing a formal complaint with the American Psychological Association (APA) to remove her from its membership.
 In the course of her critique, Farley had revealed information indicating that she may have breached ethical guidelines of both the APA as well as the New Zealand Psychological Society (NZPsS), and Dr. Bennachie also pointed out several examples of "errors of fact that appear to be deliberately designed to mislead people."
 The APA did not respond to this complaint, nor was Farley ever notified about it by the association.

 In the trial of Bedford v.
 Canada at the Ontario Superior Court of Justice in October 2009, Farley was called as an expert witness by the Attorney General of Canada.
 The case was brought by current and former sex workers, who argued that Canadian laws restricting prostitution were unconstitutional.
 Farley's evidence was criticized by presiding judge Susan Himel in her September 2010 conclusion:

 Since that case in 2011, Farley, with co-authors from the William Mitchell College of Law, reported on the project of Minnesota Indian Women's Sexual Assault Coalition and Prostitution Research and Education, Garden of Truth: the Prostitution and Trafficking of Native Women in Minnesota.